Restaurant: Modern format

 In 1802 the term was applied to an establishment where restorative foods, such as bouillon, a meat broth, were served ("établissement de restaurateur").
-The closure of culinary guilds and societal changes resulting from the industrial revolution contributed significantly to the increased prevalence of restaurants in Europe.
+The closure of culinary guilds and societal changes resulting from the Industrial Revolution contributed significantly to the increased prevalence of restaurants in Europe.

-Types
+Types of restaurants

-Restaurants are classified or distinguished in many different ways.
-The primary factors are usually the food itself (e.g. vegetarian, seafood, steak); the cuisine (e.g. Italian, Korean, Chinese, Japanese, Indian, French, Mexican, Thai) or the style of offering (e.g. tapas bar, a sushi train, a tastet restaurant, a buffet restaurant or a yum cha restaurant).
-Beyond this, restaurants may differentiate themselves on factors including speed (see fast food), formality, location, cost, service, or novelty themes (such as automated restaurants).
-Some of these also include fine dining, casual dining, contemporary casual, family style, fast casual, fast food, cafes, buffet, concession stands, food trucks, pop-up restaurants, diners, and ghost restaurants.
+In the 1980s and 1990s the restaurant industry was revolutionized by entrepreneurs, including Terence Conran, Alan Yau, and Oliver Peyton.
+Today restaurants are classified or distinguished in many different ways.
+The primary factor is usually the food itself e.g. vegetarianism, seafood, or steak.
+The origin of the cuisine may be also used to categorize restaurants e.g. Italian, Korean, Chinese, Japanese, Indian, French, Mexican, or Thai.
+The style of offering has become an important distinguishing factor in the restaurant industry e.g. tapas, sushi, buffet, or yum cha.
+Beyond this, restaurants may differentiate themselves on factors including speed of service e.g. fast food.
+Theme restaurants and automated restaurant have become big players in the restaurant industry and may include fine dining, casual dining, contemporary casual, family style, fast casual, coffeehouse, concession stands, food trucks, pop-up restaurants, and ghost restaurants.

 Restaurants range from inexpensive and informal lunching or dining places catering to people working nearby, with modest food served in simple settings at low prices, to expensive establishments serving refined food and fine wines in a formal setting.
 In the former case, customers usually wear casual clothing.
 In the latter case, depending on culture and local traditions, customers might wear semi-casual, semi-formal or formal wear.
 Typically, at mid- to high-priced restaurants, customers sit at tables, their orders are taken by a waiter, who brings the food when it is ready.
 After eating, the customers then pay the bill.
 In some restaurants, such as those in workplaces, there are usually no waiters; the customers use trays, on which they place cold items that they select from a refrigerated container and hot items which they request from cooks, and then they pay a cashier before they sit down.
 Another restaurant approach which uses few waiters is the buffet restaurant.
 Customers serve food onto their own plates and then pay at the end of the meal.
 Buffet restaurants typically still have waiters to serve drinks and alcoholic beverages.
 Fast food establishments are also considered to be restaurants.
 In addition, food trucks are another popular option for people who want quick food service.

-Tourists around the world can enjoy dining services on railway dining cars and cruise ship dining rooms, which are essentially travelling restaurants.
-Many railway dining services also cater to the needs of travellers by providing railway refreshment rooms at railway stations.
-Many cruise ships provide a variety of dining experiences including a main restaurant, satellite restaurants, room service, speciality restaurants, cafes, bars and buffets to name a few.
+Tourists around the world can enjoy dining services on railway dining cars and cruise ship dining rooms, in some cities a restaurant tram is operated, which are essentially travelling restaurants.
+Most cruise ships provide a variety of dining experiences including a main restaurant, satellite restaurants, room service, speciality restaurants, cafes, bars and buffets to name a few.
 Some restaurants on these cruise ships require table reservations and operate specific dress codes.
+The railway dining services also cater to the needs of travellers by providing railway refreshment rooms at railway stations.